Social Work (SOWK)

 Pre-requisites: BASW major.

-This course prepares students to engage with, assess the needs and assets of and plan for action with communities.
-This course also guides students in experiences of direct assessment and action in the context of community.
-Students will learn to apply Asset Based Community and Social Development models in their work with communities toward social justice and sustainable change in communities and services.
+Prepares students to engage with, assess the needs and assets of, and plan for action, with communities.
+Also, guides students in experiences of direct assessment and action in the context of community.
+Students learn to apply Asset Based Community and Social Development models in their work with communities toward social justice and sustainable change in communities and services.

 SOWK 479.
 SOCIAL WORK WITH GROUPS.
 4 Credits.